voidfiles/rachelbublitz.com/content/blog/2018-08-28-burst-reading-at-salt-lake-acting-company-in-september.md

 >On the brink of her next round of funding, Sarah Boyd, Founder and CEO of Tactix, must hold her company together through a pesky journalist's questions and glaring doubts thrown her way surrounding the promises her company has made.
 It's a heavy load, and Sarah knows that she is the only one great enough to bear it.

 I hope you can make it!
-I'd love our take on this brand-new-play of mine.

 Happy Tuesday and last few days of August!